richardloh0723/data-structures/README.md

 # Data Structures

 Welcome to my data structures repo!
-Here is some of my projects done during the semester.
+Here are some of my projects that have been done during the semester.

 # Contact Me
 * E-mail: [G-mail](https://mail.google.com/mail/?view=cm&fs=1&to=jinghoong2000@gmail.com&su=SUBJECT&body=BODY)